-Families are provided the opportunity to enhance their parenting and life skills.
+Teachers and Home Visitors function as Family Support staff at TTU CEHS.
+Families are provided the opportunity to enhance their parenting and life skills, with a research-based parenting curriculum.
 They are also given the opportunity to participate in a goal setting process that will help the entire family develop positive outcomes.
+Other engagement opportunities such as center-wide events, volunteering, socialization, and father-specific activities are provided on a regular basis.